evancz/elm-effects/README.md

 --
 -- Next we use `Task.toMaybe` to capture any potential failures.
 --
--- Then we apply the `NewImage` tag to turn the result into -- a `Message`.
+-- Finally we apply the `NewImage` tag to turn the result into -- a `Message`.
---
--- Finally we turn that `Task` into an `Effect` that can be managed -- by this library

 -- Given a topic, construct a URL for the giphy API.